McCloud River redband trout: Taxonomy and Polyphyly of O. mykiss calisulat

-Conservation Status and Management of O. mykiss stonei
+Conservation Status and Management of O. mykiss calisulat

 In 1994, the McCloud River redband trout was identified as a candidate species for official listing under the Endangered Species Act.
 Since then, conservation agreements and restoration efforts (such as no longer stocking hatchery rainbow trout and reducing human impact on habitat) have been made, resulting in the species not being listed as federally Threatened or Endangered.
 However, this species is listed as a “Species of Special Concern” in California, and the California Department of Fish and Wildlife and U.S. Forest Service still monitor populations and habitats.

 Main issues facing McCloud River redband trout are the threat of introgression, habitat disturbances, and climate change.
-The introduction of hatchery and non-native trout (brown trout, brook trout) in the McCloud River watershed poses a threat of hybridizing with and displacing O. m. stonei.
+The introduction of hatchery and non-native trout (brown trout, brook trout) in the McCloud River watershed poses a threat of hybridizing with and displacing O. m. calisulat.
 Hybridization can lead to reduced fitness and survival in populations, as well as the loss of identifying characteristics in the native species.

 Additionally, human activity has affected the McCloud River redband trout via impacts on the McCloud River, primarily through logging and grazing.
 Grazing “eliminated streamside vegetation, created shallower and wider streams with warmer temperatures, and reduced water quality” and logging “degraded stream habitat through removal of shade canopy, further increasing in water temperatures, sedimentation, and peak storm flows, while lowering fish habitat diversity.”
 Drought conditions have also posed a threat to populations, prompting conservation managers to translocate fish from isolated creeks and pools that have the potential to dry up.
 Additionally, fish from the Edson, Swamp, and Moosehead creek populations have been put in the Mount Shasta hatchery to ensure population persistence.
 Another threat to McCloud River redband trout is competition, predation, and new diseases from introduced species.

 According to Currens, Schreck, and Li (2009), intervention will be required to keep genetic distribution and diversity of all subspecies of redband trout.
 Results from their study suggest that stream, lake, and watershed connectivity restoration will help redband trout populations persist.